NRG Energy Inc. (NRG) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price estimated by analysts for NRG is $47.50, which is $1.95 above than the current price.
-The public float for NRG is 217.99M, and at present, short sellers hold a 6.02% of that float.
-The average trading volume of NRG on November 13, 2023 was 3.11M shares.
+The average price estimated by analysts for NRG is $47.50, which is -$0.07 below than the current price.
+The public float for NRG is 217.82M, and at present, short sellers hold a 6.02% of that float.
+The average trading volume of NRG on November 17, 2023 was 3.20M shares.

 NRG’s Market Performance

-NRG stock saw an increase of 1.22% in the past week, with a monthly gain of 10.10% and a quarterly increase of 23.11%.
-The volatility ratio for the week is 2.18%, and the volatility levels for the last 30 days are 2.58% for NRG Energy Inc. (NRG).
-The simple moving average for the past 20 days is 6.39% for NRG’s stock, with a 25.79% simple moving average for the past 200 days.
+NRG stock saw an increase of 5.55% in the past week, with a monthly gain of 14.71% and a quarterly increase of 30.51%.
+The volatility ratio for the week is 1.90%, and the volatility levels for the last 30 days are 2.62% for NRG Energy Inc. (NRG).
+The simple moving average for the last 20 days is 8.52% for NRG’s stock, with a simple moving average of 30.44% for the last 200 days.

 Analysts’ Opinion of NRG